yuhongcqupt/MGBCIL/README.md

 ### **State:**

-This work has been submitted to the Brain Informatics.
+This work has been accepted for publication in Brain Informatics.